hannah-robinson/this-app-has-books/README.md

 ## Screenshot of the app.

-(Clicking here won't work.
+(Note: clicking the image below won't work.
 You need to [visit the app](https://hannah-robinson.github.io/this-app-has-books/) to be able to click.)

 ![Screenshot of app](https://github.com/hannah-robinson/this-app-has-books/blob/main/img/books-og.jpg)